lexiloocastle/startup/README.md

                 + menu text
                 + username placeholder
         + 10% Placeholder for 3rd party service calls
-                + google maps search of "game stores near you"
+                + google maps search of "game stores near you" on home page (index.html)
         + 10% Application images
                 + logo on each page and images of games that users can scroll through
         + 10% Login placeholder, including user name display